ssysy/crazythursday.github.io/README.md

 - HRS 04 – An LCD used for user interface.
 The display shall be able to communicate with the microcontroller via UART, I2C or equivalent communication protocol.

 - HRS 05 - A power supply that can provide rated power for the used mircocontrollers, in this case: 3.3V for ESP32 S2 Feather and 5V for ATmega328PB.
+(Since we are using ATmega and ESP32 that have different logic voltage levels, an additionaly level shifter is need for communication between the two)

 - HRS 06 - One push button (momentary switch) shall be used at the Pitcher Glove to detect whether the 'ball' has been thrown out or not.